 - a preliminary research plan (including the funding plan) approved by the main supervisor,

-- a supervisor agreement/supervisors' agreement (form in Finnish/form in English, information about forms on the Kamu Student handbook),
+- a supervisor agreement/supervisors' agreement (form in Finnish/form in English)

 - if necessary, a statement from the Comittee on Research Ethics and a permission for the use of laboratory animals.

 The application must include the written consent of at least two supervisors.
 At least one of the supervisors must be a professor, or a senior researcher with a docent's qualification, at the University of Eastern Finland.
 For more information about our supervisors, please see the individual research area pages.